Skiylia-Lang/skiylia-lang.github.com/docs/Documentation/Syntax.md

 else: print("'a' was false!")
 ```

-Due to the colon acting as an implicit indentation marker, it is feasible for the user to mix implicit and explicit indentation without the interpreter throwing an err0r.
+Due to the colon acting as an implicit indentation marker, it is feasible for the user to mix implicit and explicit indentation without the interpreter throwing an error.

 ```
 if a == true: print("'a' was true!")